satan666/_LP/README.md

   - initiate-accept trade(if friendly player targeted)

 **EASY SPLIT MERGE** - Activate this functionality by selecting checkbox from the menu
-- press Shift + Right Click on stacked item once to enable splitting mode.
+- Press Shift + Right Click on stacked item once to enable splitting mode.
 Set output number by using alt(inscreae) or ctrl(decrease), press Shift+Right Click to split stack
-- by opening send mail or auction sell window, item splitter will activate itself
+- By opening send mail or auction sell window, item splitter will activate itself

 **GOSSIP AUTOPROCESSING** - Activate this functionality by selecting checkbox from the menu
 - by pressing Shift + Right Click on NPC it will automatically process single choice dialog windows